ParmbeerJohal/CSC230-Introduction-to-Computer-Architecture/README.md

 2. Assignment 2 deals with peripheral interactions such as LED's and buttons.
 3. Assignment 3 deals with creating c strings and displaying them on the LCD screen.

-All scripts were programmed in the Atmel Studio IDE.
+All programs were developed in the Atmel Studio IDE.